 I have to work through all this.
 Despite all this.

 I’m also plodding, like competing-with-a-tortoise.
 Once I pick up speed, and I’ve got going, it’s smooth sailing, but I have a long start sequence.
 Too long.

 The smallest disturbance or interruption derails me, and the restart is slow.
 I need to work on my attention and my focus.
 I was spoiled by working at home alone for over ten years, comfortable in my routines, and free to work and take breaks as I pleased.

 With my husband working from home too now and sharing an (albeit large) room, I find the smallest interruption disruptive.
 I need to shift my mindset to allow that I’m no longer working alone instead of trying to recreate those ideal conditions that no longer apply.
 I realize now that I was set in my ways, trying to force this new life into the mold of my old one.

-The last couple of weeks have been better, in fact.
+The last couple of weeks has been better, in fact.
 I try to compartmentalize things and think, “oh, new compartment,” when there’s an interruption.
 Then I get back to work by switching to the “work compartment.”
 It does take a few minutes to shift my focus back to whatever I was doing, but it’s better than the muttered resentment and the longer focus loss.
-It’s still work in progress, and I think I like the progress, if you’ll forgive the pun.
+It’s still a work in progress, and I think I like the progress if you’ll forgive the pun.

 Anyway.
 I’ve started building my research database.
 Yawn.
-Before I started, I was looking forward to work on the reading list, because, you know, books!
-But once I started, the boring emerged, and I started to fantasize about reading the books, not merely write a list.
+Before I started, I was looking forward to working on the reading list, because, you know, books!
+But once I started, the boring emerged, and I started to fantasize about reading those books, not merely writing a list.
 Why is the promise of future work more appealing than the work you’re currently doing?